joshre-ms/azure-gallery/README.md

 Required.
 A JSON string specifying the relative path to the icons for a gallery package.

 * `categories`
 Required.
 A JSON array that references categories in the Azure Gallery.
 Do not alter these values without prior consent.
+Note that if the image should be made available only to users with an MSDN subscription, you must specify `47970b32416a` as one of the categories.

 * `recommendedSizes`
 Required.
 A JSON array containing exactly three recommended virtual machine sizes.
 The first size will be used as the default  when creating a virtual machine using the portal.
 For a complete list of possible values for this property, see [List Role Sizes](http://msdn.microsoft.com/en-us/library/azure/dn469422.aspx).